cmakkaya/ansible-vault/README.md

 ## About The Article

 There are codes and files about article of "Working with sensitive data : Ansible Vault and using it with AWS Parameter Store".
-[To see the article of ansible-vault](https://cmakkaya.medium.com/working-with-sensitive-data-ansible-vault-and-using-it-with-aws-parameter-store-2f0c91c2b362)
+[To see my article about ansible-vault](https://cmakkaya.medium.com/working-with-sensitive-data-ansible-vault-and-using-it-with-aws-parameter-store-2f0c91c2b362) [To see my youtube video of "Working with sensitive data : Ansible Vault and using it with AWS Parameter Store"](https://www.youtube.com/@CumhurMesutAkkaya)

-In the first part of this article, we’ll talk about how to secure your sensitive content or confidential information, such as your passwords, API tokens, SSH public or private keys, SSL certificates, and password variables, with Ansible Vault.
+In the first part of this article and video, we’ll talk about how to secure your sensitive content or confidential information, such as your passwords, API tokens, SSH public or private keys, SSL certificates, and password variables, with Ansible Vault.

 In the second part of this article, we’ll talk about how to securely save and retrieve a password of a file created by ansible-vault, using the AWS SSM Parameter Store.